ACAPP-dev/stock-app/README.md

 Use the following link to see an overview of the webapp on YouTube: https://youtu.be/4omxv2ArO0c

-My blog also talks about this project here: need
+My blog also talks about this project here: https://acapp-dev.github.io/final_project_-_stock_market_app

 ## Technologies